 The Odum Institute encourages researchers to deposit their data with the Institute.
 Data on any social science or health topic are welcome.
-We would be especially grateful for state polls and Southern data.
-Data archived with the Institute will be made available on the Institute's Web site at no cost to depositors or users.
-Benefits to depositors include inclusion of deposited data in the Institute's electronic catalog of holdings and, for public opinion data, inclusion in our public opinion item index, which allows online free-text searching.
+Data archived with the Odum Institute will be made available on the Odum Institute Dataverse Network.
+Benefits to depositors include the long-term preservation of data, replication of data across a distributed digital preservation network, inclusion of deposited data within the Odum Institute Dataverse Network catalog, and the creation of a stable data citation that supports proper acknowledgement for data producers.

 The Odum Archive is involved in several research projects, including SafeArchive, Virtual Archiving, WILIS 3, and DataNet.